salmanshuaib/salmanshuaib/README.md

 - 📫 How to reach me: 14375562530 (Text)
 - 😄 Pronouns: he/him_
 - ⚡ Fun fact: I admire Carl Jung's theory
+- :scroll: "Perish or Prevail, you will never Surrender!"

 <!--
 - Certificates are also known as Maqamat in Spirituality_
 - Certificates confer Power_